Greybody Factor, Resonant Frequencies, and Entropy Quantization of Charged Scalar Fields in the Kerr-EMDA Black Hole: Acknowledgments

 \section{Acknowledgments}

-{We are grateful to the Handling Editor, Prof.~Dr.~Jutta Kunz, and to the anonymous Referee for constructive comments and suggestions that improved the presentation of this work.} \.{I}.~S. is thankful for academic support provided by EMU, T\"{U}B\.{I}TAK, ANKOS, and SCOAP3, as well as for networking support received through COST Actions CA22113, CA21106, CA23130, and CA23115. {The supplementary Maple file verifying the analytical results is available alongside the published article.}
+{We thank R.~A.~Konoplya, A.~Zhidenko, and E.~dos~Santos~Costa~Filho for drawing our attention to related work on dilaton BH perturbations and extremal solutions.} {We are grateful to the Handling Editor, Prof.~Dr.~Jutta Kunz, and to the anonymous Referee for constructive comments and suggestions that improved the presentation of this work.} \.{I}.~S. is thankful for academic support provided by EMU, T\"{U}B\.{I}TAK, ANKOS, and SCOAP3, as well as for networking support received through COST Actions CA22113, CA21106, CA23130, and CA23115. {The supplementary Maple file verifying the analytical results is available alongside the published article.}